 By keeping such components in mind, you can effortlessly increase the life and performance of your speakers.
 Although high-quality units are often designed and crafted with the most reliable and durable materials, ensuring your system is placed in the most strategic spots allows it to perform at its best without the fear of misuse and burnout.

 Leaving Them Unkempt And Dusty

 Cleaning your speakers regularly and placing them in a spot where there is not much dust helps preserve your sound system’s health.
-By occasionally using the vacuum to get rid of dust and other small particles, you are making sure that such unfavourable elements do not get inside the speaker’s net as they may affect speaker performance and, in rare cases, lead to damage.
+By occasionally using a vacuum to get rid of dust and other small particles, you ensure that such unfavourable elements do not get inside the speaker’s net as they may affect speaker performance and lead to damage in rare cases.

 Playing music too loud may cause irreversible damage.